rapid-lang/rapid/LRM/README.md

 ```

 #### Floating Point Numbers
 Floating point numbers are preceded by the type `float`, and represent IEEE-754 64-bit floating-point numbers..
 They can be declared and initialized later, or initialized inline.
-Uninitialized floats are 0.0.

 ```
-float i        // 0.0
+float i        // null
 float j = 3.14 // 3.14
 ```

 #### Strings

 Strings in RAPID are mutable, and declared with the `string` type, and have the default value of the empty string.
 String literals are declared using double quotes, and special characters may be escaped using the `\` character.
 Strings may be indexed using square brackets.
 Because there is no Character type in RAPID, single characters are strings of length 1.
 Multiline strings may be declared using triple double quotes.
 Newlines are preserved and quotes do not need to be escaped, but they may not be nested.
 Strings are pass by value.
-Uninitiailized strings are the empty string.

 ```
-string s                      // ""
-string character = "c"        // c
-string s = "He is \"Batman\"" // He called himself "Batman" string c = s[0]               // H
+string s                      // null string character = "c"        // c string s = "He is \"Batman\"" // He called himself "Batman" string c = s[0]               // H